What is an offer letter in real estate?

 Homebuyer offer letters have been around for ages and have been used to help prospective buyers gain an edge when vying for a home.
 But they may also conflict with the Fair Housing Act and cause the seller to discriminate, even if that’s not the intention of the letter.

-While offer letters are not illegal, they might come with legal consequences for the seller.
+While offer letters aren't illegal, they may have legal consequences for the seller.

-The Fair Housing Act has a provision called “equal-opportunity housing,” which states that no seller can discriminate against potential buyers on the basis of race, color, religion, sex (including gender identity and sexual orientation), disability, familial status or national origin.
+The Fair Housing Act has a provision called “equal-opportunity housing,” which states that no seller can discriminate against potential buyers based on race, color, religion, sex (including gender identity and sexual orientation), disability, familial status or national origin.
 And buyer offer letters may inadvertently lead to this type of discrimination, as letters typically reveal personal information of the prospective buyer.

 The National Association of Realtors actually advises against offer letters for this very reason.